Environmental Noise Assessments

 Frequently Asked Questions (FAQs)

-An EIS is a detailed, interdisciplinary report under National Environmental Policy Act (NEPA) that identifies a project’s potential environmental impacts, including concerns with noise and vibration matters, and evaluates alternatives, including a no-action scenario.
+An EIS is a detailed report required under the National Environmental Policy Act (NEPA) that identifies a project's potential environmental impacts and evaluates alternatives, including a no-action scenario.
+Noise and vibration are critical components of the EIS.
+Memtech Acoustics provides the specialized acoustic analysis, predictive modeling, and mitigation recommendations that satisfy the noise section of NEPA and state-equivalent submissions.

-A Noise Impact Assessment is a technical evaluation that quantifies how existing and proposed activities will affect the surrounding acoustic environment.
-It is a critical part of planning, environmental permitting, and design for industrial, commercial, energy, and infrastructure projects.
+An environmental noise impact assessment is a technical evaluation that quantifies how existing or proposed activities will affect the surrounding acoustic environment.
+Memtech Acoustics conducts baseline ambient measurement, predictive acoustic modeling, compliance benchmarking against local noise ordinances, and mitigation design.
+The assessment supports permitting, zoning approvals, and regulatory compliance for industrial, commercial, energy, and infrastructure projects.

-What’s the difference between a Noise Impact Assessment and an Environmental Impact Study (EIS)?
+What is the difference between a noise impact assessment and an Environmental Impact Study?

-An EIS covers all environmental factors—air, water, ecology, traffic, etc.—while the NIA focuses exclusively on the acoustic and vibration portion.
-Memtech provides the specialized noise and vibration expertise often used which is necessary for EIS submissions.
+An EIS covers all environmental factors (air, water, ecology, traffic, noise) while a noise impact assessment focuses specifically on acoustic and vibration impacts.
+Memtech Acoustics provides the specialized noise and vibration expertise required for EIS submissions, including baseline measurement, predictive modeling per ISO 1996 and ISO 9613, and defensible mitigation recommendations.

 What goes into the noise analysis section of an EIS?

-Typically, during site development, permitting, or facility additions where regulations or community guidelines establish maximum noise limits.
-Many local ordinances or environmental agencies require an NIA as part of project approval.
+An assessment is typically required during site development, permitting, rezoning, or facility additions where regulations or community guidelines establish maximum noise limits.
+Many local ordinances, state environmental agencies, and federal programs (NEPA, FHWA NAC, FTA) require a noise impact assessment as part of project approval.
+Memtech Acoustics helps identify whether your project triggers these requirements.

 Let’s Engineer the Right Solution, Together.